 We still think Japan is a great investment opportunity, but it remains off the radar for many investors.
 As a result, the Japanese stock market looks attractively valued, according to our analysis.

-Over the long term we believe company earnings drive share prices.
+Over the long term we think company earnings drive share prices.
 But in Japan corporate earnings are rising faster than share prices.
-This could be an indication of growth potential, although of course there are no guarantees.
+Some see this as an indication of growth potential, although of course there are no guarantees.

-There are a number of fund managers aiming to make the most of the opportunities available in Japan.
-Our favourites feature on the Wealth 150+.
+There are just a handful of fund managers we think have the potential to outperform the broader Japanese market over the long term.
+Our favourites feature on the Wealth 50.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-Since he gained power in September 2012, the Japanese stock market, as measured by the FTSE Japan Index, has increased 126.4%* (in sterling terms).
-The shares of Japanese smaller companies did even better which benefited funds with a bias towards this area of the market, although this should not be seen as a guide to future performance.
+Since he gained power in September 2012, the Japanese stock market, as measured by the FTSE Japan Index, has increased 104.4%* (in sterling terms).
+The shares of Japanese smaller companies did even better which helped funds focused on this area of the market.

-Donald Trump’s threats to introduce more tariffs against China caused volatility in Asian markets over the past year.
-Despite this, the Japanese stock market rose 13.3%*.
-The yen weakened against sterling and the market returned 11.9%* for UK-based investors, although this should not be seen as a guide to the future.
+Donald Trump’s threats to introduce more tariffs against China and fears of slowing economic growth and rising interest rates caused volatility in Asian markets over the past year.
+The Japanese stock market ended 2018 down 15.3%*.
+The yen weakened against sterling so the market fell 7.6%* for UK-based investors, although this should not be seen as a guide to the future.

 Other funds in this sector